ClojureBridgeLondon/organise-clojurebridge-london/index.md

 Typically, a ClojureBridge event can be catered for up to 50 people for £1,000, or conservatively with a budget of £750, broken down as follows:

+* Volunteer training food & drinks: £150
 * Friday & Saturday snacks & drinks such as crisps, fruit, small amounts of beer, wine: £150
 * Friday install party dinner such as pizza, mini burritos etc.: £200-250
 * Saturday breakfast such as bagels, porridge, fruit etc. & coffee: £150
 * Saturday lunch such as bento boxes, hummus bowls, salads etc.: £250
 * Saturday afternoon ClojureBridge branded cookies or cupcakes such as [crumbs and doilies](http://www.crumbsanddoilies.co.uk/): £75-100
+* Inclusivity adjustments for those who need them (eg. childcare, live and/or closed captioning for videos, limited support with travel)
 * Optional Saturday post-workshop social bar tab: £200-500
 * Optional speaker honorarium, typically Amazon voucher or similar: £30-50 per speaker

+Due to the likelihood of a few last minute dropouts, it's advisable to order food from a caterer that allows for last minute adjustments without charge, to avoid wastage.

 This doesn't include venue or additional costs, so adjust your budget accordingly and contact [previous organisers](https://github.com/orgs/ClojureBridgeLondon/people) for more info.